chicagopcdc/docs.pedscommons.org/README.md

 - on the left click the 'Secrets' tab
 - select action
 - go to the secret called EMAILLIST
+- If EMAILLIST doesn't exists create a new repository secret **not** an enviorment secret
-- put 'None' for default email or add alternative email address
+- Put **'None'** for default email or add alternative email address